Brasstronaut: Mount Chimaera

 The band spent early 2009 in Banff, Alberta, recording their first full-length album as part of a Winter Music Creative Residency at the Banff Centre.
 After postponing the release date of September 23, they revamped and re-recorded some of the songs in private studios in Vancouver and finally released Mount Chimaera on March 2, 2010.

 The tracks Old World Lies and Requiem for a Scene were used in the soundtrack for the game WET.

 Brasstronaut's members went on to become active in music education and music therapy.
-Van Breemen, who composed the jingle for Sprott Shaw College, has become a composer for film and television productions.
+Van Breemen has become a composer for film and television productions.